UAE And Jordan Sign Agreements To Expand Investment Cooperation In Key Sectors

+The partnership will also extend to other key sectors such as renewable energy, industrial projects, manufacturing, transport, pharmaceuticals and food processing.

+ADQ signs a strategic partnership agreement to create a joint investment fund with Jordan Investment Fund to accelerate investments.

-(MENAFN- Khaleej Times) The Ministries of Investment of the UAE and Jordan have signed a Memorandum of Understanding (MoU) aimed at creating a framework for investment cooperation in key areas including infrastructure and development projects, while further strengthening the two countries' enduring strategic partnership.
-The UAE Ministry of Investment identified potential opportunities worth over $2 billion in Jordan.
+Abu Dhabi: The Ministries of Investment of the UAE and Jordan have signed a Memorandum of Understanding (MoU) aimed at creating a framework for investment cooperation in key areas including infrastructure and development projects, while further strengthening the two countries' enduring strategic partnership.
+The UAE Ministry of Investment identified potential opportunities worth over US $2 billion in Jordan.

-The agreement was signed by Mohamed Hassan Alsuwaidi, UAE's Minister of Investment; and Zeina Toukan, Jordan's Minister of Planning and International Cooperation.
+The agreement was signed by His Excellency Mohamed Hassan Alsuwaidi, UAE's Minister of Investment; and Zeina Toukan, Jordan's Minister of Planning and International Cooperation.

 ADQ, an Abu Dhabi-based investment and holding company, also announced that it has entered into a strategic partnership agreement to create a joint investment fund with Jordan Investment Fund, marking a milestone in ADQ's commitment to advancing sustainable development initiatives in Jordan and the region.
 By bringing together their collective expertise, resources, and technical capabilities, ADQ and Jordan Investment Fund aim to enhance infrastructure development, boost export industries and promote innovation that aim to create a sustainable impact on Jordan's economy.